AhadAlsulami/spacedout/README.md

 _____________________________________

 #### ✧ 2.
 Constellation
-The second section is all about the constellation, I provided three constellation to discover (Big Dipper - Draco - Cepheus) users will choose one of them and play a simple dot connected game, as the dots represent stars and when they are connected together they form a constellation, after connecting the dots users will press check to see if they form the constellation right and to see some facts about it.
+The second section is dedicated to learning about constellations.
+Users can choose from three constellations (Big Dipper, Draco, and Cepheus) and play a simple dot-connected game.
+The dots represent stars, and when connected, they form a constellation.
+After connecting the dots, users can press "check" to see if they correctly formed the constellation and to learn some fascinating facts about it.
 <img src="https://github.com/AhadAlsulami/spacedout/assets/99281844/2dd7abe5-7ab2-4bc5-9d3f-5b5865b8b747" width="550">

 An example of Big Dipper constellation: